1 - Do circuitbenders sell mod kits?

 As terminal gear junkies we will always consider virtually any item of music making kit as a part exchange or swap for a bit of circuit bent gear we have for sale, just get in touch and let us know what you've got.
-We have an especially depraved lust for ancient samplers, anything analogue and weird effects units .
+We have an especially depraved lust for ancient samplers, anything old and analogue, and weird effects units .

 Yes you can, but due to the current customs restrictions we can only really do this from within the UK.
 As you can imagine, we couldn't really expect a third party to fill in any necessary customs paperwork correctly.
 If you are in the UK, or buying from within the UK, as long as both we and the seller are fully aware of what is happening, and the seller can include some kind of note saying who the machine actually belongs to then this would be fine.
-We will not get involved in ebay or paypal disputes and can't be held in any way responsible for items on their way to us getting damaged or going missing in the post.
+We will not get involved in ebay or Paypal disputes and can't be held in any way responsible for items on their way to us getting damaged or going missing in the post.